Radilovk/bodybest/README.md

 A GitHub Action workflow at `.github/workflows/deploy.yml` automatically deploys the worker when you push to `main` or open a pull request.
 It runs `wrangler deploy` using the secret `CF_API_TOKEN` for authentication.
 Pull requests from forks cannot access the secrets, so those builds will skip deployment.

+> **Important**: Do **not** run `wrangler deploy` manually.
+All production deployments should go through the GitHub Action so the worker version matches the repository history.
+You can freely use `wrangler dev` locally for testing, but push your changes to trigger an official deployment.

 To set the token:

 1. Generate an API token with **Edit Cloudflare Workers** permissions.